 West Vam never knew where his army was going to attack next or even the direction from which his forces would appear if they were lucky enough to guess his next target.
 For the first time in years, there was nothing flowing in from spies to give them detailed plans concerning what he was going to do next.
-They were blind and had to fight with no knowledge of the enemy’s position or intention.
+They were blind and had to fight with no knowledge of the enemies’ position or intention.

 A military that had a reputation for being exceptional was now shown to be more glitz than fact.

-Convinced that he was heading towards the seat of government, West Vam reacted by pulling every available brigade back to the capital.
+Convinced that he was heading towards the seat of government, West Vam reacted by pulling every available brigade back to the capitol.
 With enemy traffic swelling on the few usable roads, Colonel Wynn’s forces had to take alternative routes to reach their destination.

 It was at that time when disaster struck.
-His forces, following an out-of-date map, discovered that they were trapped between two raging rivers flooding over their banks.
+His forces, following an out of date map, discovered that they were trapped between two raging rivers flooding over their banks.
 The narrow strip of muddy land was getting narrower with every passing hour.
 There was a real possibility that they would ultimately be washed into the raging river and drown.
 They started building rafts in the hope of getting out of the trap before it was sprung.

 The reporter was filming when the first artillery shells fell on his position.
 The shells would hit the mud, sink a bit, and then explode generating an avalanche of wet heavy mud that buried men alive.
 At that point, the film showed Colonel Nguyen grabbing an axe and joining the crew trying to build rafts.
 It was a heroic image of a man leading by example and inspiring men to greatness.

-In a rather surprising gesture of respect, the Premier of West Vam posthumously promoted Colonel Nguyen to general in the army of the unified nation of Vam.
+In a rather surprising gesture of respect, the Premier of West Vam posthumously promoted Colonel Nguyen to a general in the army of unified nation of Vam.
 He praised General Nguyen as being the most brilliant military leader of the century.
 He said that it was a shame that they had stood on opposite sides of this conflict.
 He was to be buried in Sage, Vam with full honors.